metabrainz/listenbrainz-local/README.md

 We recommend the Docker setup for users who wish run this service; if you want to do development a python virtual environment setup is better.

-## Docker Setup

-First, make sure you have Docker installed and correctly setup. ( https://docs.docker.com/engine/install/ )

-Second, clone this repo and then in the listenbrainz-local directory create a file called .env that contains the following configuration lines:
+Clone this repo and then in the listenbrainz-local directory create a file called .env that contains the following configuration lines:

 ```